The Strongest Man in the Bible: 7 Things To Learn From Him

 Days passed.

 After seeing the Philistine woman, Samson went back to see the dead body of the lion.
-There was a swarm of bees and honey (verse 8).
+Now, there was a swarm of bees and honey inside it (verse 8).

-He “scraped it out into his hands and went on, eating as he went” (verse 9, MEV).
+Would you believe it?
+He scraped it out into his hands and went on eating it (verse 9).

-Then, he came to his parents and shared with them some honey to eat.
-But “he did not tell them that he had scraped the honey from the carcass of the lion.”
+Returning to his parents, he shared some honey with them.
+But he didn’t tell them he had scraped it from the carcass of the lion.

 According to the dictionary by Merriam-Webster, it is a “dead body,” especially of a “meat animal.”
-With this, you can compare it to a human corpse.
+You can compare it to a human corpse.

 2) He won over 30 Philistines.

-The Philistines knew the answer to Samson’s riddle because his wife told them.
+Samson became so angry when the Philistines learned the answer to his riddle because his wife told them.

 3) He captured 150 pairs of foxes.